My Approach

 I approach my practice from a trauma-informed, anti-oppressive, size-inclusive, anti-racist, LGBT2SQ-positive, and non-judgmental perspective.
 I strive to make my work client-centred, integrative, and unique to each individual.

 Eating disorders, disordered eating, and body dysmorphia are often manifestations of anxiety when harbouring deeper-rooted issues.
 They can—and have—acted as a means for control, survival, and even protection.
-In many cases, we try to change our bodies to carry the weight of trauma, social pressures, or a lost sense of autonomy.
+In many cases, we try to change our bodies to control the weight of trauma, social pressures, or a lost sense of autonomy.
 Recovery & healing from eating disorders, body dysmorphia, and trauma, should involve taking a deeper look beyond the behaviour itself.

 I have been professionally trained in both Cognitive Behavioural Therapy (CBT) and Dialectical Behavioural Therapy (DBT).
 Through CBT and DBT we can attempt to learn or re-learn more adaptive and constructive ways of living.